bela333/display-project/README.md

 TODO:

+- [ ] Dockerfile.example is very suspicious.
+Docker doesn't like it a lot either
 - [ ] Add different bucket for media
 - [ ] Add video option
 - [ ] Add presentation option (?)